juliajung11/website.code/content/authors/admin/_index.md

 highlight_name: false
 ---

-Greetings!
-I am a political science Ph.D. candidate (ABD) at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri, and an Incoming Assistant Professor in the Department of Political Science at [Mount St. Mary's University](https://msmary.edu/), starting from August 2024.
-My work mainly examines democracy and comparative institutions with a methodological interest in machine learning and text analysis.
-In my dissertation project, I investigate the rise of populism in East Asian countries and how elites become populistized in the context of polarization.
-My collaborated articles on political communication and democratic backsliding are currently under review in the journals.
-Presently, I am actively engaged in the composition of multiple research projects alongside my co-authors, all of which are works in progress that we intend to publish in the near future.
+Yujin Julia Jung is a Political Science Ph.D. candidate at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri, and an Incoming Assistant Professor in the Department of Political Science at [Mount St. Mary's University](https://msmary.edu/), starting in August 2024.
+Her work mainly examines democracy and comparative behavior with a methodological interest in text analysis.
+Her collaborated articles on populism and democracy are currently under review in the journals.
+Julia is also part of the Steering Committee of the [Young Scholars Initiative on Populism (OPUS)](https://populism.byu.edu/directory/yujin-julia-jung), a division within Team Populism, which is an international research network.

-Prior to beginning the Ph.D. program, I was a researcher at the [Institute for Euro-African Studies](http://africa.hanyang.ac.kr/eng/) and a research fellow at [Nuclear Nonproliferation Education and Research Center](http://nerec.or.kr/).
-I obtained both a Master of International Politics and a Bachelor in Policy Studies (Summa Cum Laude) from [Hanyang University](https://www.hanyang.ac.kr/web/eng).
-I am the recipient of the Robert N. Epsten Scholarship for International Studies from the [Harry S. Truman Good Neighbor Award Foundation](https://trumanaward.org/), and also the [2022 & 2021 Edith Taylor Therrien Award](https://truman.missouri.edu/news/39th-annual-awards-reception) and 2020 Robin Remington Award.
+Julia worked as a researcher at the [Institute for Euro-African Studies](http://africa.hanyang.ac.kr/eng/) and as a research fellow at [Nuclear Nonproliferation Education and Research Center](http://nerec.or.kr/).
+She obtained both a Master of International Politics and a Bachelor in Policy Studies (Summa Cum Laude) from [Hanyang University](https://www.hanyang.ac.kr/web/eng).
+She is the recipient of the Robert N. Epsten Scholarship for International Studies from the [Harry S. Truman Good Neighbor Award Foundation](https://trumanaward.org/), and also the [2022 & 2021 Edith Taylor Therrien Award](https://truman.missouri.edu/news/39th-annual-awards-reception) and 2020 Robin Remington Award.

-You can download a copy of my Curriculum Vitae {{< staticref "Jung_CV.pdf" "newtab" >}}here{{< /staticref >}}.
+You can download a copy of Curriculum Vitae {{< staticref "Jung_CV.pdf" "newtab" >}}here{{< /staticref >}}.

-Beyond academic life, I am a big fan of sports, ranging from playing golf to watching baseball, am an amateur photographer, and am passionate about jazz and impressionism artworks.